Glucosamine for Dogs: Uses, Benefits, Dosage, and Side Effects

 Glucosamine is typically safe for most dogs, but mild side effects can occur, especially when not used according to the manufacturer’s or your vet’s instructions.

-When giving your dog any type of glucosamine, contact your vet if you notice any unusual side effects as soon as they start.
-Possible side effects when giving your dog glucosamine:
+When giving your dog any type of glucosamine, contact your vet immediately if you notice any unusual side effects.
+Possible side effects of glucosamine in dogs can include:

 - Mild upset stomach (including soft stool, gas, or vomiting)